-(a) An employee will be paid at the rate of double time for all overtime work done on a Saturday or on a Sunday, except as otherwise provided.
+- (a) Except as otherwise provided, 200% of the overtime hourly rate will be paid for all overtime work done on a Saturday or on a Sunday. - (a) An employee will be paid at the rate of double time for all overtime work done on a Saturday or on a Sunday, except as otherwise provided.

-(b) Minimum engagement/payment for work on a Saturday or a Sunday ready, willing and able to perform work, will be provided the following minimum engagements/payments at the rate of double time:
+(b) Minimum engagement/payment for work on a Saturday or a Sunday

-An employee who has been notified by the employer of the requirement to work overtime on a Saturday (not being work which is continuous with work which commenced on a Friday) or on a Sunday and reports to work_and is
+An employee who has been notified by the employer of the requirement to work overtime on a Saturday (not being work which is continuous with work which commenced on a Friday) or on a Sunday and reports to work_and is ready, willing and able to perform work, will be provided the following minimum engagements/payments at the rate of 200% of the overtime hourly rate double time: